gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiBinder.md

 &lt;/ui:UiBinder></pre>

-<p>A <a href="/javadoc/latest/com/google/gwt/resources/client/CssResource.html">CssResource</a> interface is generated for you, along with a <a href="/javadoc/latest/com/google/gwt/resources/client/ClientBundle.html">ClientBundle</a>.
-This means that the compiler will warn you if you misspell the class name when you try to use it (e.g. <tt>{style.prettty}</tt>).
-Also, your CSS class name will be obfuscated, thus protecting it from collision with like class names in other CSS blocks&mdash;no more global CSS namespace!  </p>
+A [CssResource](/javadoc/latest/com/google/gwt/resources/client/CssResource.html) interface is generated for you, along with a [ClientBundle](/javadoc/latest/com/google/gwt/resources/client/ClientBundle.html).
+This means that the compiler will warn you if you misspell the class name when you try to use it (e.g. `{style.prettty}`).
+Also, your CSS class name will be obfuscated, thus protecting it from collision with like class names in other CSS blocks&mdash;no more global CSS namespace!

-<p>In fact, you can take advantage of this within a single template: </p>
+In fact, you can take advantage of this within a single template:

 <pre class="prettyprint">&lt;ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'>
   &lt;ui:style>